ibm-cloud-docs/BlockStorage/snapshots.md

 Snapshot schedules can be cancelled via **Storage, {{site.data.keyword.blockstorageshort}}**.

 1. Click on the schedule to be deleted in the **Snapshot Schedules** frame on the **Details** page.
-2. Click in the checkbox next to the schedule to be deleted and click **Save**.
+2. Click in the checkbox next to the schedule to be deleted and click **Save**.<br />
-Caution: If you’re using the replication feature, be sure that the schedule you’re deleting is not the schedule that is used by replication.
+**Caution**: If you’re using the replication feature, be sure that the schedule you’re deleting is not the schedule that is used by replication.
 Click [here](replication.html) for more information on deleting a replication schedule.

 ## How do I Delete a Snapshot?